apiel/zicBox/NOTE.md

 ## Framework improvement

+- TODO serialize in json format!

 - TODO enable motion/mouse on desktop

-- TODO make all component having keyboard
-- TODO make all component access to group and context visibility
+- TODO make all component access to group visibility

-- TODO serialize in json format!

 - TODO use freetype to load font from file, see on bottom for details...

 ### component

-- IDEA to simplify: could we get rid of PLUGIN_COMPONENT component command and make it part of COMPONENT
-  - should we just have a naming convention, to say how the file should look like... and eventually give a way to overwrite it through the config...

 - TODO make native component more minimalistic, e.g macroEnvelop vs drumEnvelop
       - also the label/value could be extracted...